 The Nautilus T618 treadmill is foldable.
 You may fold up the treadmill’s deck after use to save space.

 Because the motor is at the front of the deck, You may fold it vertically.
 The treadmill folds flat on rollers beneath the frame.
 The deck locks vertically to prevent unintentional opening.

-A folding mechanism enables the T618 deck to rotate up and lock against the console.
-This way, you can open the deck as required and close it when you’re done.
+A folding mechanism enables the T618 deck to rotate and lock against the console.
+This way, you can open the deck as required and close it when done.
 The locking mechanism is secure, so youngsters or dogs can’t unlatch it.
 A soft-drop mechanism modulates the deck’s descent to avoid a thud.

 In contrast to the traditional home treadmill, the T618’s 3-ply, 2.5 mm thick running belt revolves around 2.75′′ rollers.
 Larger rollers reduce friction and stress on the belt, which increases belt life and comfort.
 The 3-ply belt surface is lightly textured for a good foothold.

-Two pair shock absorbers cushion the running deck up front and three pairs at the back.
+Two shock absorbers cushion the running deck up front and three pairs at the back.
 In addition to cushioning shocks, Nautilus’ Rebound Cushioning allows the T618 to flex slightly underfoot.
 It reduces joint fatigue.
 Users may exercise longer and harder without injuring their joints or spine.

 The console also has 26 training routines organized into categories:

 - Quick Objective: enables users to specify an activity goal like distance, time, or calories.